Email FacebookTwitterMenu burgerClose thin

 What Is a Mutual Fund?

-Investors may also note that these pooled investments can offer more diversification than other financial investments like exchange-traded funds (ETFs).
-Since mutual funds invest in a variety of securities, the risk is spread across multiple assets, which aims to reduce the impact of any single security’s performance on the overall performance of the fund.
+Investors may also note that these pooled investments can offer more diversification than other financial investments, such as exchange-traded funds (ETFs).
+Since mutual funds invest in a variety of securities, the risk is spread across multiple assets.
+This reduces the impact of any single security’s performance on the overall performance of the fund.
 However, mutual funds are subject to market volatility, which means that the fund’s value can drop during economic downturns or financial crises.

-It’s also important to know that mutual funds trade once a day.
+It is also important to know that mutual funds trade once a day.
 Their share prices are based on their net asset value (NAV) and computed when markets close each day.
 The NAV equals the total value of portfolio assets (minus any liabilities) divided by the number of outstanding shares.
-However, you can’t always purchase just one mutual fund share.
-Most mutual fund companies require minimum investments that typically stretch from $1,000 to $5,000.
-But the market contains several different kinds of mutual funds.

 Pros and Cons of Investing in Mutual Funds